-Dr Browns bottles are the winner when it comes to anti-colic (gas) but unfortunately there are so many more parts to clean.
-And one top of this, many of them are quite fiddly, so you end up spending way too long clean them.
+Dr Brown’s bottles are the winner when it comes to anti-colic (gas) but unfortunately, there are so many more parts to clean.
+And on top of this, many of them are quite fiddly, so you end up spending way too long clean them.
 Don’t believe me?
 Just check out this video.
 See all the parts?
 Horrendous!

-Because of this, some parents choose to change to Avent or start with them in the first place just to save time on cleaning.
+Because of this, some parents choose to change to Avent bottles or start their baby with them in the first place just to save time on cleaning.
 Of course, solving gas or colic issues comes first, but don’t forget to make your life easier too!

 Note: There are dishwasher containers for the parts to help you put it in the dishwasher, but you might find that over time it still needs to be cleaned by hand anyway.
 If you want more detailed info on cleaning, check out this post.

 Winner: Philips Avent

-Both Philips and Dr Browns use BPA-free plastic, which is really important.
+Both Philips Avent bottles and Dr Brown’s bottles use BPA-free plastic, which is really important.
 You probably heard about BPA as it was quite an issue over the last few years.
 It could potentially be really harmful to humans, and kids especially.
 As it easily leaches from the bottle into the liquid inside it.
 So, why take the risk, right?

 So, either bottle is fine for kids.
 But, if you want to take it a step further, you can also get glass bottles.
 Both companies make them, so you have options there too.